 Written student reports are sent home at the end of Semesters 1 (Term 2) and 2 (Term 4).
-These reports provide an indication of student achievement as assessed and noted by the classroom teacher.
+These reports indicate student achievement as assessed and noted by the classroom teacher.

-School Crossings
+School crossings

 The two school crossings are flagged each school day.
-All persons using the crossings are required to stop at the white line on the footpath until the road is clear to cross.
-Parents should observe the various parking restrictions that apply in the immediate school area during drop off and pick up times.
-Parents should also observe the 40km/h speed restriction that is imposed from 8:00 to 9:30 a.m. and from 2:30 to 4:00 p.m. every school day.
+All persons using the crossings must stop at the white line on the footpath until the road is clear to cross.
+Parents should observe the various parking restrictions in the immediate school area during drop off and pick up times.
+Parents should also observe the 40km/h speed restriction imposed from 8:00 to 9:30 a.m. and from 2:30 to 4:00 p.m. every school day.

-School Photographs
+School photographs

-School photographs are arranged each year and families are given the opportunity to purchase these if they wish.
+School photographs are arranged each year, and families are allowed to purchase these if they wish.
 The school tries to have the school photos taken during Term 1.
 Information is sent home to inform parents of exactly when photos will be taken.